This post is sponsored by Kreg, but as always, all thoughts and opinions are entirely my own.

 I’m so excited to build more stuff with the Kreg and try out some of their other cool products too like their new Accu-Cut and Rip-Cut which help you cut down big sheets of plywood without needing a huge table saw.

-And don’t forget to check out all the other insanely awesome projects my bloggy friends made!
+And don’t forget about all the other insanely awesome projects my bloggy friends made!
 Seriously, they’re all way cooler than my little stool ha.